Netflix: Expansion into gaming, Squid Game, new programing and new initiatives (2021–2022)

 On October 4, 2022, Netflix have signed a creative partnership with Andrea Berloff and John Gatins.

-On October 11, 2022, Netflix signed up to the Broadcasters' Audience Research Board for external measurement of viewership in the UK.

-On October 12, 2022, Netflix signed to build a production complex at Fort Monmouth in Eatontown, New Jersey.

-On October 18, 2022, Netflix began exploring a cloud gaming offering and opened a new gaming studio in Southern California.
+On October 11, Netflix signed up with the Broadcasters' Audience Research Board for external measurement of viewership in the UK.
+On October 12, Netflix signed to build a production complex at Fort Monmouth in Eatontown, New Jersey.
+On October 18, Netflix began exploring a cloud gaming offering and opened a new gaming studio in Southern California.

+On November 7, 2022, Netflix announced a strategic partnership with The Seven, a Japanese production company owned by TBS Holdings, to produce multiple original live-action titles for the subscribers over the next five years.
+On December 12, 2022, Netflix announced that sixty-percent of its subscribers had watched a Korean drama.
+CEO Ted Sarandos attributed the increase in viewership of Korean content among Americans to Korean films and dramas being "often unpredictable" and catching "the American audience by surprise".

 On January 10, 2023, Netflix announced plans to open an engineering hub in its Warsaw office.
-The hub is to provide Netflix's creative partners with software solutions in the production of movies and series.
+The hub is to provide Netflix's creative partners with software solutions for the production of films and series.
+In February 2023, Netflix launched a wider rollout of spatial audio, and began allowing Premium subscribers to download content for offline playback on up to six devices (expanded from four).

-On February 1, 2023, Netflix announced spatial audio is now available on more than 700 of its top watched titles, including Stranger Things, The Watcher, Wednesday, and Knives Out: Glass Onion.

-On March 4, 2023, the Chris Rock: Selective Outrage standup special was Netflix's first live global streaming event.
+On March 4, 2023, Netflix broadcast its first-ever global live-streaming event, the stand-up comedy special Chris Rock: Selective Outrage.

+Netflix reworked its viewership metrics again in June 2023.
+Viewership of shows was measured during the first 91 days of availability, instead of the first 28 days, and now are based on the total viewership hours divided by the total hours of the show itself.
+This provided more equal considerations for shorter shows and movies compared to longer ones.

+In August 2023, the company announced Netflix Stories, a collection of interactive narrative games from Netflix series and movies such as Love is Blind, Money Heist and Virgin River.